apache/incubator-kie-kogito-operator/README.md

 To help you start and run an Infinispan Server instance in your project, the Kogito Operator has a resource called `KogitoInfra` to handle Infinispan deployment for you.

-The `KogitoInfra` resource use the [Infinispan Operator](https://github.com/infinispan/infinispan-operator) to deploy new Infinispan server instances if needed.
+The `KogitoInfra` resource uses the [Infinispan Operator](https://github.com/infinispan/infinispan-operator) to deploy new Infinispan server instances if needed.

 You can freely edit and manage the Infinispan instance.
-Kogito Operator do not manage or handle the Infinispan instances.
+The Kogito Operator does not manage or handle the Infinispan instances.
 For example, if you have plans to scale the Infinispan cluster, you can edit the `replicas` field in the [Infinispan CR](https://github.com/infinispan/infinispan-operator/blob/master/pkg/apis/infinispan/v1/infinispan_types.go) to meet your requirements.

 By default, the `KogitoInfra` resource creates a secret that holds the user name and password for Infinispan authentication.